-Under our written Related Party Transactions Policy, our General Counsel (or our Chief Executive Officer if the related party is our General Counsel or an immediate family member of our General Counsel) will review any potential Related Party Transaction to determine if it is subject to the Policy.
+Under our written Related Party Transactions Policy, our Chief Legal Officer (or our Chief Executive Officer if the related party is our Chief Legal Officer or an immediate family member of our Chief Legal Officer) will review any potential Related Party Transaction to determine if it is subject to the Policy.
 If so, the transaction will be referred to the Nominating/Corporate Governance Committee for approval or ratification.
-If, however, the General Counsel determines that it is not practical to wait until the next meeting of the Nominating/Corporate Governance Committee, the Chair of the Nominating/Corporate Governance Committee shall have the authority to act on behalf of the Nominating/Corporate Governance Committee on whether to approve or ratify a Related Party Transaction (unless the Chair of the Nominating/Corporate Governance Committee is a Related Party in the Related Party Transaction).
+If, however, the Chief Legal Officer determines that it is not practical to wait until the next meeting of the Nominating/Corporate Governance Committee, the Chair of the Nominating/Corporate Governance Committee on whether to approve or ratify a Related Party Transaction (unless the Chair of the Nominating/Corporate Governance Committee is a Related Party Transaction).
 In determining whether to approve or ratify a Related Party Transaction, the Nominating/Corporate Governance Committee (or, as applicable, the Chair of the Nominating/Corporate Governance Committee) will consider, among other things, the benefits of the transaction to the Company, the potential effect of entering into the transaction on a director's independence, the availability of other sources for the products or services, the terms of the transaction and the terms available to unrelated third parties generally.
 The Nominating/Corporate Governance Committee has authority to administer the Policy and to amend it as appropriate from time to time.